- Principle of competence competence under the English Arbitration Act

 Concluding remarks about the English Arbitration Act

 As mentioned earlier, pursuant to section 30 of the English Arbitration Act, a tribunal can inquire as to a preliminary matter as to whether they ought to continue with arbitration or not.
-It can be understood that when challenging to the jurisdiction of a tribunal, both sections 31 and 32 of the Act should be considered.
+It can be understood that when challenging the jurisdiction of a tribunal, both sections 31 and 32 of the Act should be considered.